Water heater lifespan

 It’s important to know your water heater lifespan in order to determine the age of your water heater, you must interpret a code in the unit’s serial number.
 For example, a Bradford White model water-heater will have a code that looks like this: “BH6511396,” in which the letters B and H signal the year (2005) and month (August) of the unit’s manufacturer.
 A convenient guide for most brands can be found here.

 If your water heater lifespan is nearing the end of its time, it is best to simply replace the unit before issues arise.
 Before the end of their service life, water heaters may work perfectly, but when they reach their expiration date they can suddenly and unexpectedly leak.
-When this happens, the leak is more like a flood and can lead to costly repairs from water damage to your property, in addition to the cost of replacing the device itself.
+When this happens, the water heater leak is more like a flood and can lead to costly repairs from water damage to your property, in addition to the cost of replacing the device itself.
 New models are up to 20% more efficient and can save up to $700 in energy costs over the life of the unit, so replacing the unit in this situation makes sense.
 Plus, a water heater lifespan generally increases with newer technology.